pkra/peterkrautzberger.org/future-mathml2.md

 MathML did not start out not as an XML language but as the `<math>` tag in HTML3.
 It was the browser vendors (Microsoft and Netscape) who rejected it so `<math>` went into XML exile and returned to HTML in HTML5.

 But all OWP technologies stand and fall with the support and adoption from browser vendors.
 It does not matter how good (or bad) a web standard is or how well it works elsewhere.
 Browser vendor adoption is the only relevant measure.

 # No news is not good news

-It's been almost two years since I started to write ["MathML forges on"](http://radar.oreilly.com/2013/11/mathml-forges-on.html).
+It's been almost two years since I started to work on ["MathML forges on"](http://radar.oreilly.com/2013/11/mathml-forges-on.html).

 Back then, native browser support seemed to be on the tipping point.
 Dave Barton had done amazing work on improving Alex Milowski's WebKit code, the deactivation in Chrome seemed to be a hiccup that was quickly fixed.